volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 Handlers are also called **traps**, because they also trap calls to the target object.

-So in the above example we used a get trap, which contains the following arguments:
+So in the above example we used a get trap that contains the following arguments:

-* **target** - wrapper object, the one that is passed as a first argument to the Proxy
+* **target** - wrapper object, the one that is passed as the first argument to the Proxy
-* **property** - the name of the accessed property
+* **property** - the name of the property that is being accessed

 ## Traps